nazarkohut/inaturalist_tomatoes/README.md

 Some of parsed files are empty and only include column names which helps with future processing.

 In order to analyze data and perform operations quickly we use DBeaver and DuckDB.

+#### How to use?

+##### Get data from Inaturalist
+Current pipeline is semi-automatic, meaning we go to Inaturalist for taxon_id and other fields, adjust config for one of the diseases, species, etc., and run data retrieval for this query only.

+**Steps to run data retrival script:**
+1. Adjust global config in local code as well as data_preprocessors config.
+2. Run `main.py` to parse and slightly preprocess data.
+3. Use DBeaver and DuckDB to get merged parquet.

+**Possible improvements:** integrate data_preprocessors into `parse.py` script.

+**Download to local and Upload to Roboflow:**
+1. Open roboflow directory and adjust upload_config.py to suit your needs.
+2. Run `download_images.py` to download images to local machine.
+3. Run `upload_images.py` to upload images to roboflow repository.